-No order will be placed until the Dean of Administration signs the original purchase order.
+No order will be placed until the Vice President for Administrative Services signs the original purchase order.

 F. Request for Payment

 In the rare cases of emergency purchases or purchases needed in a manner prohibitive of the requisition process time frame, a purchase can be made without a purchase order and payment can be made by submitting a Request for Payment (see appendix).